-California Tribe Wants to Bring Their Salmon Home From New Zealand River
+The Shasta Dam Killed Off This Tribe’s Salmon—Or So They Thought

-With dark late September clouds roiling above, about 20 Winnemem Wintu tribe members paddled dugout cedar canoes through stiff winds and three-foot crests on the Shasta reservoir in far northern California.
+With dark late-September clouds roiling above, about 20 Winnemem Wintu tribe members paddled dugout cedar canoes through stiff winds and 3-foot crests on the Shasta reservoir in far northern California.

 Many of the paddlers capsized or drifted to shore.
 But the hardship served as a meaningful metaphor on this 20-mile leg of the 300-mile Run4Salmon, a two-week event in September.
 During Run4Salmon, described by the tribe as a “prayerful journey,” participants ran, biked, paddled, and horse rode the path Chinook salmon once traveled from the Sacramento-San Joaquin Delta up the Sacramento River to the McCloud River, the Winnemem Wintu’s ancestral watershed.